grnet/ganetimgr/README.md

 ganetimgr
 =========

-ganetimgr is a web platform that eases the provisioning of virtual machines over miltiple ganeti clusters.
+ganetimgr is a web platform that eases the provisioning of virtual machines over multiple ganeti clusters.
-It leverages Ganeti's RAPI functionality to administrer the clusters and is stateless from the vm perspective.
+It leverages Ganeti's RAPI functionality to administer the clusters, and is stateless from the VM perspective.
 The project is written in Django and uses Bootstrap for the frontend.
 In essence, ganetimgr aims to be the frontend of a VPS service.